GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - Water detected.
 :::

-Furthermore, where multiple factors impeding a clear observation are detected, a combination of the bits will be set by adding the relevant bits together, e.g. 4 + 8 = 12.
+Furthermore, where multiple factors impeding a clear observation are detected, a combination of the decimal values will be set by adding the relevant decimal values together, e.g. 4 + 8 = 12.
 Notable combination values include Cloudy Terrain (Cloud + High Slope; 64 + 16 = 80), Shady Water (Water + Cloud Shadow; 128 + 32 = 160), and Cloudy Water (Water + Cloud; 128 + 64 = 192).

-The following table represents these combinations of bit sets.
+The following table represents these combinations of decimal values.
 In the table, the grey boxes are impossible values that cannot occur.
 The yellow boxes are ???????.

-:::{include} ../../../_components/water-observations-bitmasking-table.md
+:::{include} ../../../_components/water-observations-combination-decimals-table.md
 :::

 Full details of the original algorithms and features of DEA Water Observations can be found in the Water Observations from Space paper by Mueller et al. (2015).